-When elected, your academic rep will be liaising with the people directly responsible for designing and delivering your education, ensuring your educational experience is the best it can be.
-Casting your vote is really easy and quick - hit the button now to make your voice count.
+When elected, your academic reps will be liaising with the people directly responsible for designing and delivering your education, ensuring your educational experience is the best it can be.

 Course reps are the backbone of academic representation - we just couldn’t do anything without them!
 As the largest group of reps, they’re tasked with gathering feedback from students, doing the on-the-ground work to make change at a module/programme level.
 One way in which reps will feedback is through Staff-Student Committee meetings (SSC) which all reps will get to attend.
 In previous years, reps have done all sorts, from getting assessment deadlines moved, to having more staff resources put into a module so everyone interested could take it, and this just scratches the surface.